Craps: All About the Craps Game

-Craps is an exciting casino game, in which players roll a pair of dice and bet on the outcome.
-It is a game of pure chance but playing it does involve skill and knowledge, and when played correctly, it offers one of the lowest house edge rates in the history of casino gambling.
-But it was not created overnight – craps has existed for centuries in some form or another and its rules have changed and gradually developed into the sophisticated game we know today.
+Craps is an exciting casino game in which players roll a pair of dice and bet on the outcome.
+It is a game of pure chance, yet playing it does involve skill and knowledge.
+When played correctly, it offers one of the lowest house edges in casino gambling history.
+Craps wasn’t created overnight – craps has existed for centuries in one form or another, and its rules have gradually evolved into the sophisticated game we know today.

-Fast-paced and offering tons of wagering options for players, it is one of the most popular games of chance alongside roulette and it is featured in the largest casinos around the globe.
+Fast-paced and offering numerous wagering options, craps is one of the most popular games of chance alongside roulette and is featured in the largest casinos around the globe.
 This dice game comes with seemingly complex rules and extremely rapid gameplay that may easily overwhelm some casino enthusiasts.
-In reality, craps is much simpler than it looks and players can quickly learn the basics once they start off with the fundamental bets.
+In reality, craps is much simpler than it looks, and players can quickly learn the basics once they start with the fundamental bets.

-In the following sections, beginner players will find the most important information about craps – its rules, types of bets, and even some of the strategies developed by professional craps players.
-We have also tried to explain the mathematics behind craps in the simplest way possible, as well as the differences between the variations of the game.
-Like with all other casino games, craps can be played online, so we have also included a quick introduction to several software developers who have excelled in designing high-quality, user-friendly versions of craps.
+In the following sections, beginners will find the most important information about craps – its rules, types of bets, and even some strategies developed by professional craps players.
+We have also tried to explain the mathematics behind craps in the simplest way possible, as well as the differences among the variations of the game.
+As with many other casino games, craps can also be played online.
+Therefore, we have included a quick introduction to several software developers who have excelled at designing high-quality, user-friendly versions of craps.

 Craps Table Layout and Etiquette

-Due to the rapid placing of bets, craps is often difficult to understand for bystanders.
-In order to learn the game, they should first take a look at the craps table and make themselves familiar with the fundamentals.
+Because bets are placed rapidly, craps is often difficult for bystanders to understand.
+To learn the game, they should first examine the craps table and familiarize themselves with the fundamentals.

 Sections of the Craps Table

-Craps is played on a rectangular-shaped table with U-shaped ends and high edges.
-The dice are thrown on the green felt of the table by the shooter.
-Players make their bets by placing chips into different cells, each corresponding to a particular type of bet.
-This convoluted diagram of cells is called a layout and it is basically the same in all casinos, land-based or online.
-In the center of the table, players will find the layouts for the so-called Hardways and for One-Roll bets, while the ends of the table have sections for basic bets such as Pass Line, Come, Field, Place bets, and others.
+Craps is played on a rectangular table with U-shaped ends and high edges.
+The shooter throws the dice onto the table’s green felt.
+Players place their bets by putting chips into different cells, each corresponding to a particular type of wager.
+This intricate diagram of cells is called a layout, and it is essentially the same in all casinos, whether land-based or online.
+In the center of the table, players will find the layouts for the so-called Hardways and One-Roll bets, while the ends feature sections for basic bets such as Pass Line, Come, Field, Place bets, and others.

 Casino Staff

-The next thing players should pay attention to the craps table is the staff – typically, there are up to four employees that stand behind the two long sides of the table.
-On one side, we have the boxman, who supervises the dealers and stands behind the bank.
-There are two dealers who stand at either side of the boxman and pay winnings to the players or collect chips from their respective half of the table.
-The stickman is across the table and he is responsible for announcing the outcome of each roll, for passing the dice to the next player, and for managing the Proposition bets in the center of the table.
+The next thing players should pay attention to at the craps table is the staff – typically, there are up to four employees who stand behind the two long sides of the table.
+On one side is the boxman, who supervises the dealers and stands behind the bank.
+Two dealers stand on either side of the boxman and pay winnings to the players or collect chips from their respective halves of the table.
+The stickman stands across the table and is responsible for announcing the outcome of each roll, passing the dice to the next player, and managing the proposition bets in the center of the table.

 Etiquette

-Craps players must follow a strict etiquette, required by the fast pace and complex nature of the game.
-In fact, the craps etiquette is so elaborate that it certainly deserves to be described in a separate guide but there are several basic tips for every first-time player – players only announce their bets to the dealers, who then place the chips accordingly; players never take their winnings but wait for the staff to pay them out; and players should also make sure to keep their hands away from the table once the shooter is about to roll the dice.
-Overall, players are expected to act respectfully at the table and never mention the number 7, as this is believed to bring bad luck.
+Craps players must follow strict etiquette required by the fast pace and complex nature of the game.
+In fact, craps etiquette is so elaborate that it deserves a separate guide; however, there are several basic tips for every first-time player: players should announce their bets to the dealers, who will then place the chips accordingly; players should never take their winnings but instead wait for the staff to pay them out; and players should keep their hands away from the table once the shooter is about to roll the dice.
+Overall, players are expected to behave respectfully at the table and never mention the number 7, as it is believed to bring bad luck.

 Basic Craps Rules